 On April 28, 2008, our name was changed to NuCana BioMed Limited.
-Prior to the effectiveness of the registration statement of which this prospectus forms a part, NuCana will re-register as a public limited company and change its name to NuCana plc.
-Such re-registration will require the passing of special resolutions by the shareholders of NuCana to approve the re-registration as a public limited company, the name change to NuCana plc and the adoption of new articles of association of NuCana plc as further described below.
+On August 29, 2017, we re-registered as a public limited company and changed our name to NuCana plc.
+Such re-registration required the passing of special resolutions by our shareholders to approve the re-registration as a public limited company, the name change to NuCana plc and to effect certain amendments to our articles of association.